Does the additional balancing lake the groundwater?

 Drainage is the removal of water via ditches and trenches.
 Dehydration takes place underground, for example with drainage pipes.
 Both are important for proper water drainage.

 The owner of the plot is responsible for drainage on their own property.
-The water board is responsible for the larger water system.
+The water authority for the larger water system.
 In the event of flooding in villages or towns, the municipality is the point of contact.

 Why are there sometimes problems with drainage?

 Drainage is the removal of water via ditches and trenches.
 In villages, water first flows into ditches or ponds, then into the main water system.
-In the past, sometimes too little surface water was provided for new construction, which meant that water could not drain away during prolonged rainfall.
-Since the mandatory water assessment was introduced in 2003, more attention has been paid to providing water drainage in new construction projects.
+In the past, sometimes too little surface water was constructed for new buildings, which meant that water could not drain away during prolonged rainfall.
+Since the mandatory water assessment was introduced in 2003, more attention has been paid to the construction of water systems in new building projects.

 What is the difference between groundwater and surface water?